timmcginley/41934/Schedule/04/README.md

 ### Presentations

-Jan Karlshøj will deliver a session on [IDS].
+Jan Karlshøj will deliver a session on [IDS] and the PM use cases.

 1. ___ What is Information Delivery Specification (IDS)]
 1. ___ What is Virtual Design and Construction [(VDC)](/41934/Concepts/VDC)?